Champagne Louis Roederer - Collection 244 Brut

 Wine rated (2023 guide) 94/100

 The first impression is as invigorating as a sea breeze.
-I love the interplay between mirabelle plum, grapefruit, and lychee, the minty freshness, and the waxy character from contact with the lees.
-All of this is bound together by a beautifully proportioned, well-structured palate with lively acidity and lively effervescence.
+I love the interplay between the mirabelle plum, grapefruit, and lychee, the minty freshness, and the waxy character imparted by contact with the lees.
+All of this comes together in a beautifully balanced palate that is highly structured, with lively acidity and a vibrant effervescence.
 The very salty finish keeps you coming back for more.
 A cuvée composed of 41% Chardonnay, 33% Pinot Noir, and 26% Pinot Meunier.
 Of these grape varieties, 15% were fermented in oak barrels and 85% in stainless steel.
-The final blend contains 36% perpetual reserve wines and 10% reserve wines from the 2012-2018 vintages from oak.
+The final blend contains 36% perpetual reserve wines and 10% reserve wines from the 2012–2018 vintages aged in oak.
 The dosage is 7 g/l.
-Drink now or keep.
+Ready to drink or for aging.

 Jeb Dunnuck